nickluong-dev/Excel-Instruction-Guide/docs/navigating-excel/making-first-chart.md

 ---
 layout: default
-title: Making Your First Table and Chart
+title: Your First Table and Chart
 nav_order: 2
 parent: Navigating Excel
 ---

-## Creating a Table and Charts
+# Creating a Table and Charts

 There are many applications for Excel like accounting and finance.
 This instruction set will help you create your first table and charts.